What The Best Sales Closers Taught Me About Selling Online

 “Real integrity is doing the right thing, knowing that nobody’s going to know whether you did it or not.” – Oprah Winfrey

 Barry Dunlop is a lifelong entrepreneur, Mastermind Facilitator and sales coach who launched his first Internet Business in 1998.
 He also invests in renewable energy technology, Domain Names and Website Flipping.
-You can follow / message Barry on LinkedIn or Twitter
+You can follow / message Barry on Twitter

 I have never worked a day in my life without selling.
 If I believe in something, I sell it, and I sell it hard.” – Estée Lauder